peabnuts123/aws-serverless-template/terraform/README.md

   - A domain set up (and active) in ACM
     - TL;DR:
       1. Add your domain to ACM
-      1. Add a CNAME record to your domain with the name/value that ACM gives you
+      1. Add a CNAME record to your DNS settings with the name/value that ACM gives you
-      1. Wait for it to validate
+      1. Wait for it to validate (usually only a few minutes)
       1. Now you are good to go
     - You will use this domain in the config e.g. `dev.myproject.com`